 Encourage your team to confront ambiguity and uncertainty head-on

-As a manager, you should encourage your team to confront ambiguity and uncertainty head-on.
+You should encourage your team to confront ambiguity and uncertainty head-on.
 Make it clear that you do not expect individuals to deliver tidy solutions or quick results – instead, adopt a process orientation, where the quality of the work being done is more important than the immediate results themselves (Chen, Leung, & Evans, 2016).

-Encourage employees’ tenacity; use motivating statements that make it clear that it’s the search for a solution that is vital.
+Encourage tenacity; use motivating statements that make it clear that it’s the search for a solution that is vital.
 Evaluate performance, when possible, in terms of how effective a team member is at adapting and collaborating with others, not how many problems they have tidily solved (Zhai et al, 2018).

 Stimulate innovative thinking with a long term orientation